At Camosun, the library innovates and inspires

 Supporting students and faculty

 When students need a little extra help and aren’t necessarily comfortable speaking to their instructors, Camosun Learning Services offers a variety of resources to lend a hand.
 At the Writing Centre, students can book an appointment online and meet with experienced instructional assistants for one on one sessions.
 The Student Success Centre helps students develop a variety of life skills including study techniques, managing stress, and dealing with test anxiety.
-The Disability Resource Centre can work through individualized accommodations and help break down barriers to academic success.
+The Centre for Accessible Learning can work through individualized accommodations and help break down barriers to academic success.
 “The message we want to get across to students is that we care and that we want them to succeed,” says Harrison.

 Camosun Library also offers online services such as “Ask Away” and “Write Away.”
 The former is a province-wide service in collaboration with partner institutions where students can submit research questions using a chat function and the latter offers students the opportunity to submit papers online to be reviewed by writing tutors.